This cutting edge, advanced, UK retrofit training course is the culmination of five years of investment by the AECB:

 - Case studies

 Andy Simmonds.
 Andy has been working on this material for the last three years and brings together his experience as a low energy building designer with research into moisture and energy issues.
 Andy’s own house was the first certified (and monitored) domestic EnerPHit retrofit in the UK.

 Eric Parks.
 Eric is an experienced Passivhaus architect and building physics trainer on the CarbonLite Certified Passivhaus Designer course, he has co-written a number of the sections of this material.

 Bill Butcher.
 Bill is an experienced Passivhaus builder, with years of low energy building retrofit experience.
 Bill is a trainer on the Construction Module of the Carbonlite Certified Passivhaus Designer course and a Certified Passivhaus Consultant and Tradesperson.

 Dr Tina Holt.
 Tina trained as an earth scientist with particular focus on the causes and impacts of climate change.
 She has worked in education, IT and editing technical information for a broader audience.
 In 2011-12 she retrofitted her own home close to the EnerPHit standard and consults on domestic energy efficiency.

 Alan Clarke is one of the UK’s most knowledgeable energy consultants and building services engineers, specialising in Passivhaus design, building on long experience of low energy and ecological construction.
 His Passivhaus projects include individual and group housing, schools, community centres and offices.
 In addition to design work he is involved in detailed monitoring of several of these projects which are now completed and occupied, learning invaluable lessons about the real life performance of low energy buildings.

-- The next course will run from April 2017 and is staged to allow for prior commitments for holidays and work.
+- The next course will run from Autumn 2017 and is staged to allow for prior commitments for holidays and work.

 - All material is presented on-line so a reasonable internet connection is required.